-- iv) Valuation of deferred premiums and flow-through shares - On issuance the Company bifurcates the flow-through share into a flow-through share premium liability based on the estimated premium the investor pays for the flow through share and share capital.
+- On issuance the Company bifurcates the flow-through share into a flow-through share premium liability based on the estimated premium the investor pays for the flow through share and share capital.
 When qualifying expenses are incurred the Company derecognizes the liability and the premium is recognized as other income. - v) Valuation of marketable securities - Marketable securities are valued at fair market value based on quoted prices in active markets.
-Changes in market prices can materially affect the fair value estimate and the Company's earnings. - vi) Valuation of right-of-use assets and related lease liabilities estimated incremental borrowing rate or the interest rate implicit in the lease.
+Changes in market prices can materially affect the fair value estimate and the Company's earnings. - vi) Valuation of right-of-use assets and related lease liabilities

+Lease liabilities are initially measured at the present value of the lease payments discounted using the Company's estimated incremental borrowing rate or the interest rate implicit in the lease.
 Lease payments are allocated between the lease liability and the finance cost.
 The finance cost is charged to profit or loss using the effective interest method.
 The right-of-use assets are initially measured at the cost or corresponding lease liability plus direct costs.
 They are subsequently measured at cost less depreciation and any impairment losses.
 Right-of-use assets are depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.